Gabriel-Tyler/Largo/README.md

 # Largo

-A Lisp implementation in Rust
+A Lisp implementation written in Rust

 Use `cargo run` to start the REPL